-Shouldn’t WSDOT address our congested roads?
-Washington legislators don’t think so
+Should WSDOT keep expanding our congested roads?
+Some legislators don’t think so

 “We are not against adding capacity.
 There are places where adding capacity makes perfectly good sense,” Millar said in an interview last week.
 He praised the Puget Sound Gateway program that will extend both Highway 509 in SeaTac and freight-laden Highway 167 from Tacoma to the Green River Valley.

-Mariya Frost, analyst for the conservative Washington Policy Center, said despite robust construction now, more goals could detract from a future wave of needed road building, when lawmakers write a possible $16 billion transportation package in 2021.
+Mariya Frost, analyst for the Washington Policy Center, said despite robust construction now, more goals could detract from a future wave of needed road building, when lawmakers write a possible $16 billion transportation package in 2021.

 “WSDOT is fundamentally a road and bridge agency and should not veer into areas of public health or social engineering, while rejecting its responsibility for improving mobility for all Washingtonians,” she wrote last week.